“With a narrow view of success, musicians unconsciously limit their career options.”

 To assemble such portfolio careers, though, performers require diverse skills, few of which are covered in traditional music curricula.

-This post highlights 9 income streams that today’s musicians enjoy along with tips to help emerging artists tap them successfully.
+This post highlights 9 income streams that today’s musicians enjoy along with tips to help emerging artists to learn about and tap them.

 You might not find all nine to your taste, but by becoming skilled with a number of them, and perhaps with others not listed here, you’ll be equipped to thrive in today’s scene and to adapt as the future unfolds.

 Learn how to organize, present, and fund your own concerts.

 - To understand the inner workings of the concert biz, you might volunteer a few hours each month for a presenting organization and then ask a mentor to help you construct a simulated tour.

-Grow your repertoire and business skills such that you can book profitable gigs and perform in diverse settings.
+Grow your repertoire and business skills such that you can book casual gigs and perform in diverse settings.

 - You might consult a seasoned pro, sit in at gigs, audition for short-term positions at theme parks or on cruise ships, and take a music business course so that you can better handle marketing, sales, contracts, and negotiations.

-- Observe teachers working in private studios, K-12 schools, and in higher ed; study the pedagogical materials and methods pertinent to your specialty; begin teaching part-time; use resources such as MusicTeachersHelper.com and MusicAcademySuccess.com; follow the guidelines in my post Applying for Faculty Positions.
+- Observe teachers working in private studios, K-12 schools, and in higher ed; study the pedagogical materials and methods pertinent to your specialty; begin teaching part-time; use resources such as MusicTeachersHelper.com; follow the guidelines in my post, Applying for Faculty Positions.

 According to the U.S. Bureau of Labor Statistics, tens of thousands of musicians work as music directors and composers.
 Vast numbers of conducting opportunities exist in religious organizations, where musicians lead choirs.